mayday91/taskit/README.md

     - delete that note
     - favorites/star button ?? (similar to ripe on fruits crud?)
     - reminders/alarm that goes off at specified time

+- Ideas for future versions:
+    - text/email reminder option for notes
+    - separate notes so user can only see their own
+    - allow users to share notes with other users

 ![ERD](wireframes/ERD.jpg)